mariogs5/Mishima-Engine/README.md

     -Delete Models: Delete all the Models in the Scene.

 -Drag & Drop FBX Models.

 -Load an initial texture without UV's.

+-Unity Like camera.

+## Camera Controls:

+    -While Right clicking, “WASD” fps-like movement and free look enabled.
+    -Mouse wheel zoom in and out.
+    -Alt+Left click to orbit the object.
+    -F to focus the camera around the geometry and reset position.
+    -Holding SHIFT duplicates movement speed.